Dr. Keith Raskin treats carpal tunnel syndrome for NYC patients looking for relief from hand pain and numbness.

-If you have ever felt tingling, pain, or numbness in your hand and wrist, you are certainly not alone.
-Carpal tunnel syndrome is undoubtedly one of the most common hand conditions of the 21st century, with more than 8 million cases reported worldwide each year and this number rising steadily.
-Many experts suggest that this increase is due to the additional amount of stress placed on our wrists and hands as a result of excessive smartphone and computer usage.
+If you have ever felt tingling, pain, or numbness in your hand and wrist, you are not alone.
+Carpal tunnel syndrome is one of the most common hand conditions of the 21st century, with more than 8 million cases reported worldwide each year.
+This number is rising steadily.
+Experts suggest that this is due to stress on our wrists and hands from excessive smartphone and computer usage.

 The symptoms of carpal tunnel syndrome can range from mild to extremely debilitating.
 However, surgical intervention can alleviate any discomfort and restore mobility and function to the hand once more.
-For over twenty years, Dr. Keith Raskin at The Raskin Center for Hand, Wrist & Elbow Surgery in Manhattan, NY has successfully helped diagnose and treat patients with carpal tunnel syndrome.
+For over twenty years, Dr. Keith Raskin at The Raskin Center for Hand, Wrist & Elbow Surgery in Manhattan, NY has diagnosed and treated carpal tunnel syndrome patients.

-Although it is not known exactly why some people develop carpal tunnel syndrome and some do not, there are certain groups of individuals who are considered to be at greater risk.
-This includes:
+It is not known exactly why some people develop carpal tunnel syndrome and some do not.
+However, certain groups of individuals are considered to be at greater risk.
+These include:

-- Women, as their build generally means that they naturally have smaller carpal tunnels and the median nerve is more likely to become compressed.
+- Women, as their build generally means that they naturally have smaller carpal tunnels.
+Because of this, the median nerve is more likely to become compressed.

 - Individuals who have a job or hobby that puts them at increased risk of developing repetitive strain injury (RSI).
-This could include people who spend a great deal of time at a laptop computer, using handheld tools, or playing a sport such as tennis or golf.
+This includes people who spend a lot of time using laptops or handheld tools.
+People who often play sports like tennis or golf are also at risk.

 Symptoms of Carpal Tunnel Syndrome

-- Mild, moderate, or intense pain in the fingers, hand, wrist, or forearm, or in some rare cases, as far up the arm as the shoulder.
-The discomfort may appear to be isolated in one area, or across various parts of the limb at the same time.
+- Mild, moderate, or intense pain in the fingers, hand, wrist, or forearm.
+In some rare cases, pain can occur as far up the arm as the shoulder.
+The discomfort may be isolated in one area or across various parts of the limb at the same time.

 - Unusual sensations in the fingers, hand, or wrist.
 Commonly reported sensations include numbness, tingling, prickling, or feelings of heat or cold.

 - Lack of strength in the affected limb.
-This could include weakness in your grip, in the movement or support provided by your wrist, or an inability to grip effectively.
+This could include weakness in your grip or in the movement or support provided by your wrist.
+It may also include an inability to grip effectively.

 Treatment Options for Carpal Tunnel Syndrome

-The treatment that Dr. Raskin recommends for carpal tunnel syndrome will depend primarily on the severity of your condition, and the degree to which it is impacting on your day to day life.
+The treatment that Dr. Raskin recommends for this condition will depend primarily on the severity of your condition, and the degree to which it is impacting on your day to day life.